tylermcdaniel/tylermcdaniel.github.io/index.md

 _A closed school in Jones County, NC (2022)_.

 ## Teaching
-I recently taught a course called _Analytics for a Changing Climate: Introduction to Social Data Science_.
-Course materials can be found [here](https://bookdown.org/tylermc/soc128d/).
+I recently taught a course called [__Analytics for a Changing Climate: Introduction to Social Data Science__](https://bookdown.org/tylermc/soc128d/).
+Please reach out if you would like to use any course materials or collaborate!

 I also regularly teach with the [Stanford Jail and Prison Education Program](https://sjpep.weebly.com/).